-More than half of our current revenues are related to our humanization patents and the related licenses that third parties enter into with us for rights to those patents.
+Our revenues include revenues related to our humanization patents and the related licenses that third parties enter into with us for rights to those patents.
 If our rights are successfully challenged or third parties decline to take licenses for the patents, our future revenues would be adversely affected.

 At an oral hearing in March 2000, the Opposition Division of the European Patent Office decided to revoke the broad claims of our first European antibody humanization patent.
 We appealed this decision.
 In November 2003, the Technical Board of Appeal of the European Patent Office decided to uphold our appeal and to set aside the Opposition Division's decision.
-The Board of Appeal ordered that certain claims be remitted to the Opposition Division for further prosecution and consideration of issues of patentability (novelty, enablement and inventive step).
+The Board of Appeal ordered that certain claims be remitted to the Opposition Division for further prosecution and consideration of issues of patentability (entitlement to priority, novelty, enablement and inventive step).
 The claims remitted by the Board of Appeal cover the production of humanized antibody light chains that contain amino acid substitutions made under our antibody humanization technology.
+In February 2006, we received a summons to attend oral proceedings before the Opposition Division of the European Patent Office, currently scheduled to take place on July 10, 2006 through July 13, 2006.
+Due to a schedule conflict we have requested that the oral proceeding take place later in 2006.
+We are awaiting response from the European Patent Office to our request.
 Regardless of the Opposition Division's decision on these claims, such decision could be subject to further appeals.
 Until the opposition is resolved, we may be limited in our ability to collect royalties or to negotiate future licensing or collaborative research and development arrangements based on this and our other humanization patents.
 Moreover, if the opponents are successful, our ability to collect royalties on European sales of antibodies humanized by others would depend on: (i) the scope and validity of our second European patent; and (ii) whether the antibodies are manufactured in a country outside of Europe where they are covered by one or more of our patents, and if so, on the terms of our license agreements.
 Also, the Opposition Division's decision could encourage challenges to our related patents in other jurisdictions, including the United States.
 This decision may lead some of our licensees to stop making royalty payments or lead potential licensees not to take a license, either of which might result in us initiating formal legal actions to enforce our rights under our humanization patents.
 In such a situation, a likely defensive strategy to our action would be to challenge our patents in that jurisdiction.
 During the opposition process with respect to our first European patent, if we were to commence an infringement action in Europe to enforce that patent, such an action would likely be stayed until the opposition is decided by the European Patent Office.
-As a result, we may not be able to successfully enforce our rights under our European or relat
+As a result, we may not be able to successfully enforce our rights under our European or related United States and Japanese patents.

 At an oral hearing in February 2005, the Opposition Division of the European Patent Office decided to revoke the claims in our second European antibody humanization patent.
 The Opposition Division based its decision on formal issues and did not consider substantive issues of patentability.
-We plan to appeal the decision to the Technical Board of Appeal at the European Patent Office.
+We have appealed the decision to the Technical Board of Appeal at the European Patent Office in July 2005.
 The appeal will suspend the legal effect of the decision of the Opposition Division during the appeal process, which is likely to take several years.